 Taking the original spreadsheet that was produced by the Proposer, this was the consolidated spreadsheet produced by the Workgroup which covers all RfG requirements.

-A separate spreadsheet for DCC requirements is still to be created.
+A separate spreadsheet for DCC requirements will be created.

+Workgroup propose that these spreadsheets will be housed with the Relevant Electrical Standards and will therefore, in the event of any changes, will be subject to governance at the Grid Code Review Panel.

 Annex 3: Proposed Grid Code Template produced by Workgroup